BackupTheBerlios/wintcltk-svn/trunk/wintcltk/doc/README.txt

 ASED	 3.0.b16
 XOTclIDE 0.81

+The following support libraries are bundled:

+GDBM	1.8.3
+OpenSSL	0.9.8e
+zlib	1.2.3

+The pgtcl package includes MinGW compiled libpq ver.
+8.2.3 with OpenSSL and POSIX threads support.

-The binaries and libraries are compiled using the MinGW distribution with GCC 3.4.5 and stripped. zlib 1.2.3, GDBM 1.8.3 and OpenSSL 0.9.8e are bundled.
+Binaries and libraries are compiled using the MinGW distribution with GCC 3.4.5 and stripped.

 The binaries are less efficient than binaries compiled with Microsoft Visual C++.
 The main idea of this package is to provide a (fully) free enhanced Tcl/Tk package